This is one of the major questions that lead me to get into this industry. It’s near and dear to my heart.

 If you find that a digital marketing company in town is offering no contract marketing work, you’re welcome.
 Chances are, they weren’t 3 years ago when we quit our jobs and took our service public.
 It was standard business practice to lock everyone down for 6 months to a year.

-We also work on exclusivity.
+Tucson SEO Pros also works exclusively.
 We are loyal to our customers.
 If we are working for you, we will not work for your direct competitors.
 We will only have one HVAC, one Plumber, one locksmith, and etc. It would be unethical for us to work for your direct competitor also, because in that case, who do we really work for?

 Ask your SEO people what they are actually doing with your money.